Aadam-Gafar/Weight-Forecasting-Pipeline/README.md

 ## Limitations

 - **Small dataset:** 190 logged days, 11-observation test set limits statistical power.
 The model is trained on an extremely limited dataset - my own personal logs - due to the lack of openly accessible MacroFactor export data.
 To be considered viable in production, a far more substantive dataset would be required.
 Expanding import capabilities (as outlined in the Production Considerations section) would make this data collection significantly more feasible.
-- **Single individual:** Metabolic adaptation and physiology vary; results may not generalize
+- **Single individual:** Metabolic adaptation and physiology vary; results may not generalise
 - **Phase-dependent:** Performance varies by training phase (74% average, 35.6% std across folds)
-- **Proof of concept:** This notebook demonstrates that the signal exists and can be operationalized.
+- **Proof of concept:** This notebook demonstrates that the signal exists and can be operationalised.
 It is not production-ready as-is, but provides a validated foundation that can be taken into production with the considerations outlined above.

 ---